-- a varied workforce, where employees with roots in other countries or cultures can help a firm build relations with a wider range of customers, allowing marketing of products and services more appropriately and sensitively
+- a varied workforce, where employees with roots in other countries or cultures can help the firm build relations with a wider range of customers, allowing marketing of products and services more appropriately and sensitively

 - a more efficient workforce due to shared values amongst workers where an environment of fairness, dignity, tolerance and respect prevails